-New Jersey has fallen on hard times as neighboring state have legalized casinos.
+New Jersey has fallen on hard times as neighboring states have legalized casinos.
 Foxwoods and Mohegan Sun began drawing gamblers from New York City in 1992.
 Today, casinos are now found in all states that border New Jersey.

 Former Gov. Chris Christie signed online gambling into law on Feb.
 26, 2013.
 This legalized NJ online poker and online casinos in the state.
 Any player located within New Jersey at the time of login will be able to play interactive real money games.

 On Feb.
 7, 2013, Christie apparently changed his mind.
 While he still vetoed the bill in front of him, it was only a conditional one.
 He instructed the legislature to raise the tax rate from 10 percent to 15 percent and add more funds to the problem gambling services provided under the law.